Jesus’ hour had come

 Jesus told the Scribes and Pharisees that the ONLY SIGN He would give to prove that He was the Prophesied Messiah is the SIGN of Jonah, for as Jonah was in the belly of the whale 3 days and 3 nights, so will the son of Man be in the belly of the earth!

 This is where the traditional celebrations of “Good Friday” and Easter cause confusion.
 This MUST be a pretty important sign since it was going to be the ONLY SIGN Jesus would give to prove that He was the Prophesied Messiah.
 Christianity puts Jesus into the tomb on Friday night (“Good Friday”) and has Him resurrected by Sunday morning (Easter Sunday).
 Hmmm…I’m not a math genius, but that’s definitely not going to fulfill the sign of Jonah, 3 days and 3 nights in the belly of the earth.
-Then, the Lord had me do some digging to gain a better understanding as to why the discrepancy.

 Roman efforts to induce the Quartodecimans to abandon their practice were unsuccessful.
 On a visit to Rome (c.155), St. Polycarp of Smyrna amicably discussed the question with Pope Anicetus without, however, reaching agreement.
-Later, Pope Victor (189-198) sought unity through a series of synods held in both East and West; all accepted the Roman practice except the Asiatic bishops.
-When Pope Victor attempted coercion by excommunication, St. *Irenaeus of Lyons intervened to restore peace.
-During the 3d century Quartodecimanism waned; it persisted in some Asiatic communities down to the 5th century
+Polycarp was eventually martyred in Smyrna, burned at the stake because he refused to bow to Caesar.

-The Roman Catholic Church imposed it’s authority over all Christiandom to celebrate Easter and the Resurrection on a Sunday, totally divorcing itself from all things Jewish.
+The Roman Catholic Church imposed its authority over all Christiandom to celebrate Easter and the Resurrection on a Sunday, totally divorcing itself from all things Jewish.
 They forget that Jesus, Himself, was a Jew.
-So let’s take a look at the actual sequence of events so we can better appreciate how Jesus completely fulfilled His Role as the Passover Lamb of God.

 The TRUE Timeline of Jesus’ final days on earth

-First we need to understand that a 24 hour day on the Jewish Calendar begins at sunset and continues until sunset the next day.
+First, we need to understand that a 24-hour day on the Jewish Calendar begins at sunset and continues until sunset the next day.
 The Jewish people call the evening of the new day “Erev” which literally means twilight or sunset.
 Nisan is the first month on the Jewish Agricultural Calendar, and the month that the Passover is celebrated.
 We know from Scripture that Jesus died ON the Passover, the 14th of Nisan on the Jewish Calendar.

-This past Sunday, April 14th, was officially Palm Sunday, the day that the Church celebrates Jesus’ Triumphant entry into Jerusalem.
-On the Jewish Calendar, this past Sunday (April 14, 2019) was Nisan 9, and although not the actual day that Jesus rode into Jerusalem, something significant did happen on that day.
-During the time of Jesus, Nisan 9 began Thursday at sunset and continued until Friday at sunset.
-Jesus and His 12 Disciples reclined at the table with their Friends Mary, Martha, and Lazarus.
+In looking at the timeline of Jesus’ final week, Nisan 9 began Thursday at sunset and continued until Friday at sunset.
+Jesus and His twelve Disciples reclined at the table with their Friends Mary, Martha, and Lazarus.
 Mary anointed Jesus with a very costly perfume.
 What Mary probably didn’t understand is that she was anointing His body for burial.

-John 12 Jesus, therefore, six days before the Passover, came to Bethany where Lazarus was, whom Jesus had raised from the dead.
+John 12 Jesus, therefore, six days before the Passover, (NISAN 9) came to Bethany where Lazarus was, whom Jesus had raised from the dead.
 So they made Him a supper there, and Martha was serving; but Lazarus was one of those reclining at the table with Him.
-Mary then took a pound of very costly perfume of pure nard, and anointed the feet of Jesus and wiped His feet with her hair; and the house was filled with the fragrance of the perfume.

 Nisan 10:

 During the time of Jesus’ final week, Nisan 10 began on Friday at sunset and continued until Saturday at sunset.
 The Triumphant entry of Jesus into Jerusalem through the Eastern Gate did happen on Nisan 10!
 In the days of the Exodus, the lamb was selected on Nisan 10 (Exodus 12:3-5).
-On Nisan 10, Jesus rode into Jerusalem on a donkey and was selected to be the perfect lamb of God by the Jewish people.
+On Nisan 10, Jesus’ rode into Jerusalem on a donkey and was selected to be the perfect lamb of God by the Jewish people.
 The people of Jerusalem did not realize that Jesus had just fulfilled not only Exodus 12 (vs 3-5), but also the Old Testament Prophecy Zechariah 9:9.

 John 12:12 On the next day the large crowd who had come to the feast, when they heard that Jesus was coming to Jerusalem, 13 took the branches of the palm trees and went out to meet Him, and began to shout,Hosanna!
 Blessed is He who comes in the name of the Lord, even the King of Israel.”
 14 Jesus, finding a young donkey, sat on it; as it is written, 15 Fear not, daughter of Zion; behold, your King is coming, seated on a donkey’s colt.”